CHAOYANGDJ/playing-ball/README.md

-# CHAOYANGDJ.github.io
-yeah, it's my own homepage!
+# it's a ball project